mistry-lab/docker_info/README.md

     rviz2
     ```

-## Using the Franka Emika FR3 Robot (with Fake Hardware) inside container
+## Using the Franka Emika FR3 Robot (with Fake Hardware) inside the container

 You can test the FR3 robot setup with fake hardware for simulation.